Mr. Tung Chee Hwa

 The China-United States Exchange Foundation is a non-profit organisation registered in Hong Kong and was established in January 2008.
 Mr Tung is the Founding Chairman and is supported by friends in Hong Kong, China and the United States.
 The mission of the Foundation is to promote understanding and strengthening relationship between the US and China.
 This is being done by fostering open dialogue between opinion leaders from governments, think tanks, academia, media and business communities of both countries.

 Born in 1937 in Shanghai, Mr Tung spent his childhood in Hong Kong.
-From 1954, he spent six years in the United Kingdom first in secondary education and then in tertiary education graduating at University of Liverpool with BSc in 1960.
-From 1960-1969, he lived and worked in the United States first as engineer with General Electric in Massachusetts and then in the family business in New York.
+He had his education in the United Kingdom, graduating at University of Liverpool with BSc in 1960.
+After that he lived and worked nine years in the United States with General Electric and in the family business respectively.
 In 1969, Mr Tung returned Hong Kong to help to run the family business.
 He had a successful and distinguished career in business while at the same time served in various public sector and advisory positions in Hong Kong.
 In 1997, he took on the position as the first Chief Executive of HKSAR.

 Mr Tung is married to Betty Chiu Hung Ping.
 They have three children and nine grandchildren.